Registered nurse

-A registered nurse (RN) is a nurse who has graduated or successfully passed a nursing program from a recognized nursing school and met the requirements outlined by a country, state, province or similar government-authorized licensing body to obtain a nursing license.
-An RN's scope of practice is determined by legislation, and is regulated by a professional body or council.
+A registered nurse (RN) is a healthcare professional who has graduated or successfully passed a nursing program from a recognized nursing school and met the requirements outlined by a country, state, province or similar government-authorized licensing body to obtain a nursing license or registration An RN's scope of practice is determined by legislation and job role, and is regulated by a professional body or council.

 Registered nurses are employed in a wide variety of professional settings, and often specialize in a field of practice.
-They may be responsible for supervising care delivered by other healthcare workers, including student nurses, licensed practical nurses (except in Canada), unlicensed assistive personnel, and less-experienced RNs.
+Depending on the jurisdiction, they may be responsible for supervising care delivered by other healthcare workers, including student nurses, licensed practical nurses, unlicensed assistive personnel, and less-experienced RNs.

 Registered nurses must usually meet a minimum practice hours requirement and undertake continuing education to maintain their license.
-Furthermore, there is often a requirement that an RN remain free from serious criminal convictions.
+Furthermore, certain jurisdictions require that an RN remain free from serious criminal convictions.

 History

-Florence Nightingale was a British nurse who provided the foundation of the nursing profession.
+Florence Nightingale was a British nurse who provided the foundation of modern nursing.
 Nightingale obtained her experience during the Crimean War.
-St. Thomas Hospital and the Nightingale Training School for Nurses was established in 1860 by Florence Nightingale.
+In 1860, Nightingale established the St. Thomas Hospital and the Nightingale Training School for Nurses.

 The registration of nurses by nursing councils or boards began in the early twentieth century.
 New Zealand registered the first nurse in 1901 with the establishment of the Nurses Registration Act.
 Nurses were required to complete three years of training and pass a state-administered examination.
 Registration ensured a degree of consistency in the education of new nurses, and the title was usually protected by law.
 After 1905 in California, for example, it became a misdemeanour to claim to be an RN without a certificate of registration.
-Now typical requirements for an RN licence in the United States include earning either an associate degree (community college) or a baccalaureate degree (college or university) in nursing and passing an examination.
+Today, typical requirements for an RN licence in the United States include earning either an associate degree (community college) or a baccalaureate degree (college or university) in nursing and passing an examination.

 Registration acts allowed authorities a degree of control over who was admitted to the profession.
 Requirements varied by location, but often included a stipulation that the applicant must be "of good moral character" and must not have mental or physical conditions that rendered them unable to practice.

 Before the 1870s, most people were cared for at home by family members.
 The view on nursing began to change as more medical advances were made during the end of the 19th century and leading into the beginning of the 20th century.

-As nursing became more of an international profession, with RNs traveling to find work or improved working conditions and wages, some countries began implementing standardized language tests (notably the International English Language Testing System).